kmorris2/L5_Interview_Prep/QR_Code_Generator.md

 Emotion react library was installed to upgrade from MUI v4 to MUI v5.
 If it is still in the code, that is because the team still wanted it there.
 I advised them that it is no longer needed and serves them no use but they kept it.
 I advised them to remove it in their future work

+Emotion is a performant and flexible CSS-in-JS library that MUI (Material-UI) uses as its default styling engine for versions 5 and above.